Kroiririoroirkk/cmu-project/README.md

 ![Kalman filter](img/week1/kalman_filter.png)

-The dark blue line is the actual bird's position and the light blue line is the Kalman filter's guess for the actual bird's position.
+The dark blue line is the actual bird’s position and the light blue line is the Kalman filter’s guess for the actual bird’s position.
 As you can see, it performs remarkably well!
 I can quantify how well the Kalman filter performs on this task by calculating the sum-of-squares distance between the dark blue line and the light blue line.
 Letting $x_t$ be the value of the dark blue line at time $t$, $\hat x_t$ be the value of the light blue line at time $t$, and $T$ be the time that I stopped the simulation (in this example, $T=100$), then I can quantify this as
 $$\sum_{t=0}^T (x_t-\hat x_t)^2.$$
-I'll make two changes to this formula.
-First, to make some calculations easier later, I'll multiply it by a coefficient of $1/2$.
+I’ll make two changes to this formula.
+First, to make some calculations easier later, I’ll multiply it by a coefficient of $1/2$.
 This does not really change anything qualitatively.
 Next, because I am using a steady-state version of the Kalman filter, the Kalman filter parameters will take some time to converge to their theoretical steady-state values.
-Therefore, instead of starting the sum at $t=0$, I'll start it at some other time $s$.
-This gives the formula for the "loss" or "error" of the Kalman filter's estimate for this process:
+Therefore, instead of starting the sum at $t=0$, I’ll start it at some other time $s$.
+This gives the formula for the “loss” (or “error”) of the Kalman filter’s estimate for this process:
 $$L = \frac12\sum_{t=s}^T (x_t-\hat x_t)^2.$$
-Then, we'd like to minimize the expected value of $L$, as averaged over our process and observation noises.
+Then, we’d like to minimize the expected value of $L$, as averaged over our process and observation noises.

 How do we know what value of $s$ to pick?
 To answer this question, I plotted how long it takes for the Kalman filter parameters to converge to their steady-state values.
 The results are shown below, with the $y$-axis representing the Frobenius distance between the actual Kalman filter parameters and their steady-state values: